About This Recipe

 But did you know you can break all of those rules and make a really tender and flaky crust?

-My family found this recipe in an old Good Housekeeping cookbook.
+My family found a variation of this recipe in an old Good Housekeeping cookbook.
 And I have stuck by it ever since, after making some pretty significant changes in amounts and the types of ingredients used.

 This is a hot water pie crust.
 That means that all of the rules are broken.
 First, you whip together shortening and hot water and milk to make a fluffy mixture that looks like whipped cream.
 Then you add the flour all at once and stir until a dough forms.